microsoftgraph/microsoft-graph-docs/api-reference/beta/api/drive-get-specialfolder.md

 Special folders are automatically created the first time an application attempts to write to one, if it doesn't already exist.
 If a user deletes one, it is recreated when written to again.

+> [!NOTE]
-> **Note:**  If you have read-only permissions and request a special folder that doesn't exist, you'll receive a `403 Forbidden` error.
+>  If you have read-only permissions and request a special folder that doesn't exist, you'll receive a `403 Forbidden` error.

 ## Permissions